amlalejini/origins_of_plasticity_f16/README.md

   * Process/analyze extra change rate treatments (3, 6, 12)
   * (3) Block stepping runs for env 2, traits 2 (after change rate treatments finish)
   * Visualize 'update_x' data as violin plots (should be interesting)
+  * How hard is it to maintain plasticity?
+    * How many times is plasticity gained/lost?

+## Improvements over previous design:
+  * Ran for longer period of time, better chance for plasticity to evolve.